-AWS Managed Services Accelerate operations plan augments your team's capabilities for operating AWS workloads.
+The AWS Managed Services (AMS) Accelerate operations plan augments your team's capabilities for operating AWS workloads.
 You have the flexibility to choose the level of operational support that meets your needs and long-term goals.

-AWS Managed Services offers unlimited incidents and service request interactions with responses within 15 minutes, and incident restorations within 4 hours, depending on the SLAs.
-You have 24 x 7 access to our team of Cloud experts via web case, phone, or chat.
+AMS offers unlimited incidents and service request interactions with responses within 15 minutes and incident restorations within 4 hours, depending on the Service Level Agreements (SLAs).
+You have 24/7 access to our team of cloud experts through web case, phone, or chat.

-AWS Managed Services helps protect your organization's information, as well as its infrastructure, with our incident response and resolution capabilities.
-AMS proactively detects security and availability issues, and offers unlimited incident response across AWS.
-Our team of cloud experts are here to investigate, remediate, and "resolve your issues."
+AMS helps protect your organization's information, as well as its infrastructure, with our incident response and resolution capabilities.
+AMS proactively detects security and availability issues and offers unlimited incident response across AWS.
+Our team of cloud experts is here to investigate, remediate, and resolve your issues.

-Create unlimited Service Requests for information on how to use AWS Managed Services, trouble shoot operational issues that are not an incident, and receive guidance on operational integration for your workloads.
-Contact our team of cloud experts via web case, phone, or chat.
+Create unlimited service requests for information on how to use AMS, troubleshoot operational issues that are not an incident, and receive guidance on operational integration for your workloads.
+Contact our team of cloud experts through web case, phone, or chat.

-AWS Incident Detection and Response is an add-on to Enterprise Support that offers 24x7 proactive monitoring and incident management for subscribed or onboarded workloads.
-AWS Incident Detection and Response is available at no additional charge in eligible regions for AWS Managed Services direct customers with AWS Enterprise Support.
+AWS Incident Detection and Response is an add-on to Enterprise Support that offers 24/7 proactive monitoring and incident management for subscribed or onboarded workloads.
+AWS Incident Detection and Response is available at no additional charge in eligible AWS Regions for AMS direct customers with AWS Enterprise Support.

-AWS Managed Services monitors the logs and metrics of your AWS resources 24x7 to detect performance and availability issues.
-After receiving an alert, AMS combines automated remediations, cloud experts, and processes to bring the resource back to a healthy state and engages with your teams to convert insights into learnings on how to prevent this behavior in the future.
+AMS monitors the logs and metrics of your AWS resources 24/7 to detect performance and availability issues.
+After receiving an alert, AMS combines automated remediations, cloud experts, and processes to bring the resources back to a healthy state.
+It engages with your teams to convert insights into learnings on how to prevent this behavior in the future.

-AWS Managed Services monitors the performance and the availability of AWS services, regions, and accounts using AWS Health.
+AMS monitors the performance and the availability of AWS services, Regions, and accounts using AWS Health.
 We work with you to prepare for planned activities and to respond to events in progress.

-AWS Managed Services helps you back up critical information on a regular basis and assists with a timely recovery using a proven methodology.
-You define the backup schedules, frequency, and retention period while AWS Managed Services initiates and monitors all backup jobs.
+AMS helps you back up critical information on a regular basis and assists with a timely recovery using a proven methodology.
+You define the backup schedules, frequency, and retention period while AMS initiates and monitors all backup jobs.

-Your AWS Managed Services Cloud Service Delivery Manager provides monthly recommendations to optimize your AWS usage and cost to ensure you get the most out of your AWS investment.
+Your AMS Cloud Service Delivery Manager (CSDM) provides monthly recommendations to optimize your AWS usage and cost.
+Our team of cloud experts will make the changes to your infrastructure based on the recommendations to ensure that you get the most out of our AWS investment.

-AWS Managed Services aggregates and stores all logs generated as a result of all operations in Amazon CloudWatch, AWS CloudTrail.
+AMS aggregates and stores all logs generated as a result of all operations in Amazon CloudWatch, AWS CloudTrail, and system logs.
 Consistent log handling prevents tampering and makes it faster and easier for us and customers to audit, detect, and resolve issues.
-AWS Managed Services also records all changes executed inside the account and provides pre-built queries that help in tracking resource changes over time.
+AMS also records all changes executed inside the account and provides prebuilt queries that help in tracking resource changes over time.

-AWS Managed Services offers two tiers of service levels, Plus and Premium, to meet the operational requirements for different types of workloads.
-The Plus services level is targeted for production non-critical workloads, and the high higher service levels of Premium tier are targeted for workloads that need faster response and resolution, such as business critical applications.
+AMS offers two tiers of service levels—Plus and Premium—to meet the operational requirements for different types of workloads.
+The Plus service level is targeted at non-production and non-critical workloads, and the higher service levels of the Premium tier are targeted at the needs of business critical applications.
 Credits are provided for non-conformance to SLAs for each tier, and customers have the flexibility to choose between the tiers per account on a monthly basis.

-AWS Managed Services designates a Cloud Architect (CA) who provides technical expertise to navigate the operational challenges of cloud computing.
-They help identify candidate workloads from the application pipeline, on-board accounts, lead game days, disaster recovery testing, perform disaster recovery testing, and provide problem management and architectural guidance.
+AMS designates a Cloud Architect (CA) who provides technical expertise to navigate the operational challenges of cloud computing.
+They help identify candidate workloads from the application pipeline, onboard accounts, lead game days, perform disaster recovery testing, and provide problem management and architectural guidance.

-AWS Managed Services applies and installs updates to Amazon EC2 instances for supported operating systems during your chosen maintenance windows.
-AMS creates a snapshot of the instance prior to patching, monitors the patch installation, and notifies you of the outcome.
-In case of patching failures, AMS investigates the failure, tries to remediate it, or rollbacks the instance if needed.
+AMS applies and installs updates to Amazon Elastic Compute Cloud (Amazon EC2) instances for supported operating systems during your chosen maintenance windows.
+AMS creates a snapshot of the instance before patching, monitors the patch installation, and notifies you of the outcome.
+In case of patching failures, AMS investigates the failure and tries to remediate it or rolls back the instance if needed.

-AWS Managed Services protects your resources with AWS security tools optimized to reduce noise and to identify indications of an upcoming security incident.
-AWS Managed Services leverages Amazon GuardDuty to identify potentially unauthorized or malicious activity in your AWS environment and Amazon Macie to protect your sensitive data such as personal health information (PHI), personally identifiable information (PII) and financial data.
+AMS protects your resources with AWS security tools optimized to reduce noise and identify indications of an upcoming security incident.
+AMS uses Amazon GuardDuty to identify potentially unauthorized or malicious activity in your AWS environment.
+AMS uses Amazon Macie to protect your sensitive data, such as personal health information (PHI), personally identifiable information (PII), and financial data.

-AWS Managed Services keeps your AWS infrastructure secure by deploying a library of controls aligned with the National Institute of Standards and Technology (NIST) and the Center for Internet Security (CIS) security frameworks.
-These rules continuously check that your existing and new resources are conformant with these security frameworks.
+AMS keeps your AWS infrastructure secure by deploying a library of controls aligned with the National Institute of Standards and Technology (NIST) and the Center for Internet Security (CIS) security frameworks.
+These rules continually check that your existing and new resources are conformant with these security frameworks.